 Aside from actually talking to potential customers, case studies are a great way of showing off what you do well and getting your business noticed.
 They can be used on your website, newsletter or brochures, but I want to focus on using written case studies for public or press relations (PR) because getting coverage in places like websites, magazines and newspapers is a fantastic way to generate leads and build brand awareness.

 What makes a good story?

 Marketing case studies are often too 'hard sell' for putting in the media.
-Editors like a subtle approach with only one or two direct references to the product and the story tightly focused on the customer’s experience.
+Editors like a subtle approach with few direct references to the product and the story tightly focused on the customer’s experience.

 A good case study needs three basic elements: a business challenge faced; the solution found; and, most important, the benefits gained.

 But you must also engage your readers and tell a story with a strong angle.
 Find something topical, like Polished Bliss who used the recession to their advantage, or Stinkyink.com who overcame online fraud problems.
 Maybe combine a business interest with a human element, such as fulfilling a lifetime dream, or how a company overcame a major obstacle as The Cake Store did when it beat off competition from local supermarkets.